Hip fracture surgery showdown: replacement vs. fixation under study

 Summary

-This pilot study looks at two common surgeries for a certain type of hip fracture in people 60 and older: hip replacement or using screws/pins to hold the bone in place.
-The main goal is not to decide which is better, but to see if a larger study is possible by checking how many people join, how well the treatments are followed, and how easy it is to collect data.
-About 40 participants will be followed for one year.
+This study looks at two common surgeries for a certain type of hip fracture in people aged 60 and older: hip replacement or using screws/pins to hold the bone together.
+The main goal is to see if a larger study is possible by checking how many people join, how well the treatments are followed, and how complete the data is.
+40 participants will be followed for one year after surgery.

 Disclaimer Read more